 Indicators: Family Reunification 1.
-Is there a waiting period before a beneficiary can apply for family reunification?
-A 16 con Lordon of the 100 control to ☐ Yes ⊠ No If yes, what is the waiting period?
-2. Does the law set a maximum time limit for submitting a family reunification appl ication?
-For exemption from material requirements ⊠ Yes □ No If yes, what is the time limit?
-3 months 3.
+Is there a waiting period before a beneficiary can apply for family reunification? ☐ Yes ☒ No ❖ If yes, what is the waiting period?
+2. Does the law set a maximum time limit for submitting a family reunification application?
+For exemption from material requirements 3.
 Does the law set a minimum income requirement?
-Yes No No